 Getting To Christie Falls

-- From the Trans Canada Highway just north of Ladysmith, turn onto Grouhel Road
+- From the Trans Canada Highway just north of Ladysmith, turn onto Grouhel Road.

 - Continue onto Christie Road

-- Left onto Arroyo Road and follow until the end (just before the gravel starts)
+- Left onto Arroyo Road

 - Park near the houses just before the first gate (please respect driveways)

-- Continue walking to the Bush Creek Hatchery
+- Continue walking to the Bush Creek Hatchery.

 - Follow this until you reach the waterfalls